-To execute RACHET process, we first created a model working with the InterComm developers.
-It consists of the CDG shown in Figure 2, version annotations depicted in Table 1, and additional constraints described below.
+The first step in executing the RACHET process is to create a model.
+Therefore, working with the InterComm developers we created the CDG shown in Figure 2, version annotations depicted in Table 1, and additional version-specific and application-specific constraints described below.